varya/varya.github.com/src/documents/life/from-finland-to-russia_en.html.md

 case declare the number of suits in the custom declaration mentioned above.
 The driver goes to the second booth which is in 20 meters forward.
 In there you need to present the custom declaration and the car documents.
 They take one copy and give back another one with a stamp.
 Having gotten this, drive the car forward to the next line (these 20 meters), than open all the doors and the trunk.
-I also recommend to open капот.
+I also recommend to open the hood.
 This is not obligatory but can make things faster if they want to look there.
 The cars are examined, sometimes with a dog.
 They may ask what is inside the suits.
 As a result of examination you get another stamp in the custom declaration.
 This means that you have passed.
 While this proccedure goes, the passengers who have alredy passed the border control are expected to wait you on the